Malivil/TTT-Randomat-20/API.md

 **Description** - The description for this event.
 Automatically shown on screen and in each player's chat if event notifications are enabled.
 Also shown on each event's page in the Randomat 2.0 ULX module.
 Defaults to `nil`.\
 *Realm:* Server

+**ExtDescription** - The extended description for this event.
+Shown on each event's page in the Randomat 2.0 ULX module instead of the `Description`.
+Defaults to `nil`.\
+*Realm:* Server

 **Id (aka id)** - The unique identifier for this event. **This must be defined for the event to work**.\
 *Realm:* Server